nlbuescher/ModernLatinDictionary/README.md

 #### Editing the Code

 To edit the code, simply clone the repository onto your own machine, and open the project with Xcode.
+We recommend using the Github desktop app for ease of use.

+#### Building the Dictionary

-The project is preconfigured to use the Makefile for building and automatically puts the resulting .dictionary file into the "~/Library/Dictionaries" directory
+The project is preconfigured to use the Makefile for building and automatically puts the resulting .dictionary file into the "~/Library/Dictionaries" directory.

 ##### Style Guidelines